rhianvanesch/rhianvanesch.com/src/posts/2022-11-28-building-a-sourdough-pet-game-with-svelte.md

 This was a side project, and I wanted to try [Svelte](https://svelte.dev/).
 So it's written with Svelte.

 If I was thinking more seriously about what to use, I would ask where this game would be seen (and deployed).
 It could be a full-blown SPA, but we don't need routing, and we might want to render some static content on the page around the interactive parts.
 We'd also likely want the resulting JavaScript to be as small as possible so people could comfortably load this on a mobile device, and also just to be a responsible internet citizen.
-This all actually makes Svelte a pretty good fit, but you can achieve the same with other frameworks (or no framework - vanilla JavaScript or web components would be perfectly valid options).
+This all actually makes Svelte a pretty good fit, but you can achieve the same with other frameworks (or no framework &mdash; vanilla JavaScript or web components would be perfectly valid options).

 ## Initial setup